 In the early 1970s and for 25 years on, Moser created panoramic composite photographs.
 After choosing a particular view, he would take as many as thirty pictures from that angle and meticulously lining up the resulting photographs, joining each slice of the panorama together with scotch or masking tape.
 He would write detailed descriptions of the location, date and the mechanical specifications of the camera he used on the back of these compositions.
 What is striking about Moser’s work, besides its unique materiality and poetic audacity, is the deliberate desire to reinvent the reality captured by his lens in a sort of optical vertigo.
 The artist passed away in 2022.

-Catalog published to mark the exhibition Albert Moser : scansions, from january 30th to february 29th, 2020.
+Catalog published to mark the exhibition Albert Moser : life as a panoramic, from june 1st to july 12th, 2012.